 For Topic area 2, what would a successful deliverable look like?

 Goals for the system would include: making more data public, providing higher quality data, allowing users to run computations and processes using data from multiple sources, making data easier to find and access, and suggesting possible cost efficiencies.
+Ideally deliverables would benefit and provide useful information to all regions.

 If a question in the Office of Management and Budget (OMB) approved Environmental Compliance NOAA Grants Questionnaire is required under this NOFO, yet is not applicable to the applicant’s proposed activity, what is the level of detail the applicant should provide to explain why the requested information is not relevant?